OHDSI/Vocabulary-v5.0/LOINC/manual_work/readme.md

 19.3.
 Work with [loinc_refresh](https://github.com/OHDSI/Vocabulary-v5.0/blob/master/LOINC/manual_work/loinc_refresh.sql) file:

 19.3.1.
-Backup concept_relationship_manual table and concept_manual table.
+Create loinc_mapped table and pre-populate it with the resulting manual table of the previous LOINC refresh.

 19.3.2.
-Create loinc_mapped table and pre-populate it with the resulting manual table of the previous LOINC refresh.
+Select concepts to map (flag shows different reasons for mapping refresh) and add them to the manual file in the spreadsheet editor.

 19.3.3.
-Select concepts to map (flag shows different reasons for mapping refresh) and add them to the manual file in the spreadsheet editor.
+Select COVID concepts lacking hierarchy and add them to the manual file in the spreadsheet editor (these concepts need 'Is a' relationships).

 19.3.4.
-Select COVID concepts lacking hierarchy and add them to the manual file in the spreadsheet editor (these concepts need 'Is a' relationships).

-19.3.5.
-Review the previous mapping and map new concepts.
-If previous mapping can be improved, just change mapping of the respective row.
-To deprecate a previous mapping without a replacement, just delete a row.

-19.3.6.
 Truncate the loinc_mapped table.
 Save the spreadsheet as the loinc_mapped table and upload it into the working schema.

+19.3.5 Perform any mapping checks you have set.

+19.3.5.
+Change concept_relationship_manual table according to loinc_mapped table.

+19.3.6 Iteratively repeat steps 19.3.2-19.3.5 if found any issues.

 19.3.7.
-Perform any mapping checks you have set.

-19.3.8.
-Iteratively repeat steps 22.3.5-22.3.7 if found any issues.

-19.3.9.
-Deprecate all mappings that differ from the new version of resulting mapping file.

-19.3.10.
-Insert new and corrected mappings into the concept_relationship_manual table.
+Change concept_relationship_manual table according to loinc_mapped table.